thundercore/developers-portal/docs-en/develop-with-truffle.md

 truffle develop
 ```

 4. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
+Note that inside the development console we don't preface commands with `truffle`.

 ```bash
 compile